South Nation Conservation (SNC) is committed to supporting municipalities, partners and people as the Coronavirus

 SNC’s Maple Education Program has been cancelled for 2022: the Oschmann Forest is open so that people may visit our maple woodlot and experience a self-guided tour (interpretive signs on site).

 Most in-person outreach activites have been postponed, including the Stream of Dreams Program.

 SNC has been working with school boards to develop virtual field trip alternatives.
 Please contact us if you are an educator looking for more information on virtual learning opportunities with SNC.

 Tree Planting Program

-SNC will be planting over 200,000 trees in 2021; tree delivery dates will be communicated directly with landowners.
-Stock is completely allocated and SNC is no longer accepting tree orders for the 2021 planting season.
+SNC will be planting over 200,000 trees in 2022; tree delivery dates will be communicated directly with landowners.

-Community Tree Giveaway activities are returning in spring 2021 and will be offered by online reservation only.
+Community Tree Giveaway activities are returning in spring 2022 and will continue to be offered by online reservation only.